DTJF/libpruio/src/doc/_1_features.md

 \note Create and use just one PruIo structure at a time.

-libpruio offers a set of API functions to do simple IO task at a reasonable speed.
+\Proj offers a set of API functions to do simple IO task at a reasonable speed.
 They may be inefficient in case of advanced requirements.
-Therefor libpruio allows direct access to all register configurations of the subsystems.
+Therefor \Proj allows direct access to all register configurations of the subsystems.
 This is for experts only.
 Further customization of the subsystems configuration for analog and digital lines can get done by adapting the subsystem registers before step 2.

-\note It's save to control the Beaglebone hardware by the libpruio API
+\note It's save to control the Beaglebone hardware by the \Proj API
       functions.
 In contrast accessing the register sets directly is for experts only and may cause non-revisible hardware damages.

 # Modi # {#SecModi}

-libpruio supports three run modi.
+\Proj supports three run modi.
 They differ in the priority of the timing of the ADC subsystem restarts:

 -# IO mode (inaccurate ADC timing): the PRU is running in an endless